jrobinsonvm/tap-airgapped-install/index.md

 Outer Loop: The outer loop describes the steps to deploy apps to production and maintain them over time.
 For example, on a cloud-native platform, the outer loop includes activities such as building container images, adding container security, and configuring continuous integration (CI) and continuous delivery (CD) pipelines.

 VMware Tanzu Application Platform provides development teams a pre-paved path to production to get code running on any Kubernetes enabling security and scale.
-It is an application aware platform that is modular so teams can customize it based on their organization’s preferences. (https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/index.html)
+It is an application aware platform that is modular so teams can customize it based on their organization’s preferences.
+[Read more...](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/index.html)

 # Install TAP in an AirGapped TKG Cluster